MicrosoftDocs/memdocs/memdocs/intune/protect/tutorial-protect-email-on-enrolled-devices.md

 10. Select **Create** to save your changes.
 The profile is assigned.

-*Note*
+> [!NOTE]
+>

-Certain dependent services, such as Microsoft Teams, integrate with Exchange Online resources, which are governed by Early-bound Policy enforcement.
+> Some dependent services, like Microsoft Teams, integrate with Exchange Online resources and are governed by Early-bound Policy enforcement.
 Consequently, users must comply with Exchange policies before signing into Microsoft Teams.
+>

-If you have configured a Conditional Access Policy to restrict authentication requests for Exchange Online resources, users must meet the Exchange Policy requirements before logging into Teams.
-Failure to comply with these policies will affect the ability to log into Teams.
+> If you have a Conditional Access Policy that restricts authentication requests for Exchange Online resources, users must meet the Exchange Policy requirements before signing into Teams.
+Failure to comply with these policies affects the ability to sign into Teams.
+>

-For more details, please refer to the [Microsoft documentation on service dependencies and policy enforcement](/entra/identity/conditional-access/service-dependencies"https://learn.microsoft.com/en-us/entra/identity/conditional-access/service-dependencies#policy-enforcement").
+> For more information, see [Microsoft documentation on service dependencies and policy enforcement](/entra/identity/conditional-access/service-dependencies).

 ## Try it out